The ACT Human Rights Act 2004

 Under Section 38 of the Human Rights Act 2004, the Standing Committee on Legal Affairs and the Standing Committee on Justice and Community Safety (performing the duties of a Scrutiny of Bills and Subordinate Legislation Committee) must report to the Assembly on any human rights issues raised by Bills.

-The Committee's reports are available for the 6th Assembly (8 December 2004, completed 18 October 2008) and for the 7th Assembly (9 December 2008, ongoing).
+The Committee's reports are available below.
 We have summarised the Committee's comments (PDF 2.66MB) on human rights issues and the government responses for the 6th Assembly.

 Statements of Reasons